Administrative Services | Student Services

 IMPORTANT: If the situation is an emergency, or if students or staff may be in imminent danger, call 9-1-1 immediately.
 While all tips are monitored by District and campus administrators, the tip line is not monitored 24 hours a day and is not a substitute for contacting local law enforcement or Child Protective Services.

 On a very limited basis, Mesquite Independent School District allows students to transfer from one school to another.
 Victims of certain offenses defined by state law are given top priority and require legal documentation.
 A parent may request a transfer for his or her child to a school outside the attendance zone of the resident as long as the parent is a resident of the District.
 The Student Transfer Application for District Parents must be submitted to Administrative Services on dates specified by the district.
-Transfer dates for the 2020-2021 school year will be announced.
+Transfer dates for the 2020-2021 school year are as follows:

 Administrative Services Department will select the campus to which the student may be transferred and shall consider compelling hardship to the student or family, availability of space and instructional staff at both the school and within the feeder pattern, and the student’s disciplinary history and attendance records.
 Notice to parents regarding denial or approval will be given by July 15 for the following year.